Geni-96/Realtime-transcriptions-demo/README.md

 ## Testing

 - Install dependencies with `npm install` in the repository root.
 - Run unit tests locally with `npm test`.
-The suite currently exercises the tab capture workflow and is ready to plug into GitHub Actions.
+The suite exercises both tab and microphone capture flows and is ready to drop into a future GitHub Actions workflow.